Quick Sticky Buns

 This recipe lives in the breakfast chapter of Sara Moulton Cooks at Home…

 (page 308) and it would be a great choice for Christmas breakfast or brunch, but I think it would also be great served as a dessert at an elegant dinner.
 My daughter Ruthie loves French toast.
 Most Sundays she gets up and cooks her own using thick slices of French bread.
-She dips it in a quick batter made of 2 eggs, about 2/3 cup more »
+She dips it in a quick batter made of 2 eggs, about 2/3 cup milk, and more »